egandavidpatrick-del/project-navigator/README.md

 The purpose of this mechanism is to prevent stale or abandoned record locks from persisting indefinitely, thereby maintaining database accessibility and operational continuity for users of the Saubon Synogen application.

-The system above when roled out runs autonomously.
+Once deployed, the system operates autonomously.

 ---
 ## 🧩 Architecture